site logo

 ss-tunnel -c wg-tun.json

-Config Wireguard to use the tunnel
+Configure Wireguard to use the tunnel

 Open your Wireguard client’s config.

 In section [Peer], change value of entry Endpoint into 127.0.0.1:5634, the local Wireguard endpoint tunneled through shadowsocks.
+Your configuration file should look similar to this:

 Restart your Wireguard client.
 Now all your Wireguard traffic are hidden from ISPs!